 How do I decorate my garden?

-Probably the best thing you can do is to make your space usable for as much of the year as possible and give it a warm and welcoming feel.
 ‘I recommend thinking about your garden project like it is another room in the house,’ says Bethan Harwood, home design stylist at John Lewis.
 ‘I would start by using a mood board to gather ideas and inspiration, but make sure they are achievable with the space you have.’

 How can I make my garden look nice on a budget?